Toggle: English / Spanish

 - Is very severe

-- Occurs with thoughts or actions of hurting oneself or others
+- Occurs with thoughts or actions of hurting yourself or others

 - Occurs with other, unexplained symptoms

-Your health care provider will take a medical history and do a physical examination.
+Your provider will take a medical history and do a physical examination.
+To better understand your agitation, your provider may ask you specific things about your agitation.

 Tests may include:

-Blood studies (such as a blood count, infection screening, thyroid tests, or vitamin levels)
+- Blood tests (such as a blood count, infection screening, thyroid tests, or vitamin levels)

 - (temperature, , breathing rate, blood pressure)